Course Syllabus

 Course Structure & Materials

-Most pages in this course begin with an introduction to the topic followed by a Learning Resources section divided into materials to Watch and/or Read.
-Videos are included as available in the Watch section of each page followed by links to specific help sheets from the Canvas Guides in the Read section.
+Most pages in this course begin with an introduction to the topic, followed by a Learning Resources section divided into materials to Watch and/or Read.
+Videos are included as available in the Watch section of each page, followed by links to specific help sheets from the Canvas Guides in the Read section.
 You may be able to get everything you need from just watching the videos.
-However, there may be some cases where you may want, or need, to follow-up on a specific skill by reviewing the corresponding step-by-step help page from the Canvas Guides.
-You are not expected to watch every video or read every help sheet word for word, please use the combination of resources that work best for you.
+However, there may be some cases where you may want, or need, to follow up on a specific skill by reviewing the corresponding step-by-step help page from the Canvas Guides.
+You are not expected to watch every video or read every help sheet word for word.
+Please use the combination of resources that works best for you.

 What browser should I use?